wp-plugins/sell-photo/readme.txt

 == Frequently Asked Questions ==

-= Can I sell photos on WordPress using this plugin? =
+= Can I sell photos in WordPress using this plugin? =

 Yes.